 After the turkey, the football games, and the Black Friday frenzy, there’s a special day set aside to support local, neighborhood businesses…

-To help make sure you’re ready for Small Business Saturday 2021, we put together the best tips and tricks for getting the most out of such a fun and supportive day.
+To help make sure you’re ready, we put together the best tips and tricks for getting the most out of such a fun and supportive day.

 Plan a Promotion

 It’s the time of year when your clients are on the hunt for presents to give their friends and family, and… maybe a special deal for themselves.
 And who doesn’t love a good deal — especially around the holidays?

 When it comes to creating a discount or a holiday package deal, there are lots of directions to go.

 You can offer a classic BOGO deal, or you can create a package deal — say five haircuts for the price of four — that you sell only on Small Business Saturday.